 And oh, that Polaris.
 Haven’t flown it, won’t fly it.
 When United killed off Continental it also terminated any reason to fly United.
 But anyway you can’t always board your air bus of choice and the announcements on board about where the lavatories are located really take the cake.
 In all my many years of flying I have never heard an announcement about where the toilets on a plane are located.
 You’re in a plane, not a shopping mall: chances are pretty good that if you’ve got to pee you’ll find the right spot to do your business on your own, thank you very much.

-But no, on United the announcements about where the lavatories are is just an elaborate song and dance to deliver the message’s end warning: don’t you fucking dare use the Polaris lavatory if you are not actually flying Polaris—”Thank you for complying with this important message” or some such B.S., as if to say, “If we find a coach passenger pissing up in a Polaris lavatory, we’ll be really pissed / we may charge you an additional for each documented flush / okay we just really don’t know what to do with ourselves except continuously zap any iota of fun out of the actual experice of flying because that’ the United way.
+But no, on United the announcements about where the lavatories are located is just an elaborate song and dance to deliver the message’s end warning: don’t you fucking dare use that Polaris lavatory if you are not actually flying Polaris—”Thank you for complying with this important message” or some such B.S., as if to say, “If we find a coach passenger pissing up in a Polaris lavatory, we’ll be really pissed / we may charge you an additional for each documented flush / okay we just really don’t know what to do with ourselves except continuously zap any iota of fun out of the actual experience of flying because that’s the United way.
 Bitches.”

 United also wants you to engage in random acts of self-censorship, too.
 Their IFE (in-flight entertainment) system is pretty bad, because it’s United and what else would you expect from this outfit but good old-fashioned Chicago-based mediocrity, but they do have some decent audio selections: well dip into the ’80s and you really can’t go wrong for long.
 But select Vevo videos and you get the above-pictured message across your monitor.
 What the actual fuck United?
 Should I put away my Bible because it offends a Muslim, too?
 Or hide my Koran because it bothers a Jew?
 Or, wait, maybe my pink sweater offends some varsity football player one seat away from me…can you provide me with a yellow one so I can satisfy his prejudices instead of exercising my basic freedoms as a human being and as an American?